jekymin8232/vitalguardai-com/VitalGuard_V43_8_Audit_Scope_Map.md

 From a security and architectural standpoint, a full audit of all 10,000 lines is unlikely to provide significant additional value.
 A focused review of the core security-critical code paths should be more than sufficient.

-**For a comprehensive overview of the architecture, module organization, and code structure, please refer to the full Code Map available at:**
+**For a complete code and architecture overview, please refer to the Code Map:**

 https://vitalguardai.com/Code_Manual_Code_Map_V43_8.html